wpatter6/PokemonGoDiscordRaidBot/README.md

 - Determines the end time of the raid and removes its messages from the chat after the raid has ended.

-![Pinning messages posted in channel](http://i.imgur.com/AkXFcPi.png)
+![Pinning messages posted in channel](http://i.imgur.com/AkXFcPi.png) *Posts formatted and pinned into their original channel*

-![All non-muted messages being output to specific channel](http://i.imgur.com/csmjW5D.png)
+![All non-muted messages being output to specific channel](http://i.imgur.com/csmjW5D.png) *All channels formatting and outputting to their specific channel as 'threads'*

 ![info command provides quick and easy access to relevant raid information and link directly to best counters for each boss](http://i.imgur.com/qlIGKwU.png)
+*info command will give useful information about the raid with a link to boss counters*

 ## How to configure in discord:
 *can be done without installing, requires Manage Server role permission*